 8 Exotic Pets That Smell Bad

-When it comes to traits that make certain animals desirable as pets, most people tend to prefer animals that have no odor.
-Many people seek out animals that "don’t smell", and this can apply to the animal’s body odor, environment, or bodily secretions.
-While most animals have smelly droppings, some can be particularly offensive and strong.
-Other species have special pheromones that they love to intentionally rub or spray in places where you’d rather it not be.
-Even pets as popular as cats can have very smelly urine and some individuals spray to mark their territory.
-The same is true of exotic pets.
+When it comes to traits that make certain animals desirable as pets, the lack of an offensive odor tends to rank fairly high.
+When searching for a new pet, many people purposefully seek out animals that "don’t smell"—this can apply to the animal’s body odor, environment, or bodily secretions.
+While most animals have smelly droppings, some some smell worse than others.
+Many species have special pheromones that they love to intentionally rub or spray in places where you’d rather them not.
+Even pets as popular as cats can have very smelly urine, and some individuals spray to mark their territory.
+Many exotic pets pose similar challenges.
 Pheromones and scent marking are fairly common in exotic mammals, and it is something potential owners need to take into consideration.
 Some animals have very notable body odors that can continue to linger and can permanently alter the aroma of your home.

-The most common pet fox species, notably red foxes, are notorious among exotic pet owners for their pungent skunk-like odor.
-Foxes have a musky aroma that helps convey their status and helps to mark their territory, but the smell of the urine is especially strong.
+The most common pet fox species, red foxes, are notorious among exotic pet owners for their pungent, skunk-like odor.
+Foxes have a musky aroma that helps convey their status and mark their territory, but the smell of their urine is especially strong.
 The foxes themselves have a typical animal muskiness, but because their pee and poop has such an intense odor and they tend to pee often and use it to scent mark, they will accumulate the smell even with frequent bathing.

 Unfortunately for this reason, these charismatic canids often need to be housed outdoors, unlike their more expensive cousin the fennec fox, which has almost no odor in comparison.
 The muskiness of red foxes can be reduced with spaying and neutering, but not eliminated.
 Grey and arctic foxes also have odor issues.